ashishbista/ashishbista.github.io/_posts/2018-04-15-vim-as-the-primary-editor.md

 Vim has everything that I wish in an editor.
 It even allows me to switch between the source file and the test file very easily.
 With the help of [Vroom](https://github.com/skalnik/vim-vroom), I run tests from it.
 This increases the productivity because of little context switching.
 The best part is I don't miss my favorite editor while I'm remotely logged in to a server through SSH.

-Indeed, I keep learning Vim every day.
+Having said this, I keep learning Vim every day.